DIVD-NL/web-www/partners.md

 header: Friends

 ---
-<header> <h2>Friends</h2> </header> DIVD is a non-profit organisation run by volunteers and a network of likeminded organisations who we share knowledge with or support us financially: <hr>
+<header> <h2>Friends</h2> </header> DIVD is a non-profit organisation run by volunteers and a network of likeminded organisations who we share knowledge with or support us financially:

 ### A2B Internet